Hispano-Suiza: 1950s–present

 After the Second World War, the French arm of Hispano-Suiza continued primarily as an independent aerospace firm.
-Between 1945 and 1955, it was building the Rolls-Royce Nene under license, designing landing gear in 1950 and Martin-Baker ejection seats in 1955.
+Between 1945 and 1955, it was building the Rolls-Royce Nene centrifugal compressor turbojet engine under license, designing landing gear in 1950 and Martin-Baker ejection seats in 1955.
 The company's attention turned increasingly to turbine manufacturing and, in 1968, it was taken over and became a division of SNECMA.
 In 1999, Hispano-Suiza moved its turbine operations to a new factory in Bezons, outside Paris, using the original factories for power transmissions and accessory systems for jet engines.
 In 2005, SNECMA merged with SAGEM to form SAFRAN.

+In the early 2000s, Hispano-Suiza returned to the automotive world once more, presenting the HS 21 concept car at the 2000 Geneva Motor Show.
+Designed by Barcelona based firm Mazel Group Engineering, the mid engine, two seater sports car was based on the Renault Sport Spider and was planned to use a BMW or Mercedes-Benz V12 engine.
+A second model, a luxury sedan named the Hispano-Suiza K8 was presented the following year.
+Finally, Mazel presented the Hispano-Suiza HS21 GTS in 2002, with the aim of building a car to compete in the 24 hours of Le Mans.
+The car did not race, and none of the previous concepts entered production.

-The brand saw an attempt at a revival in the automotive sector with the showing of a model at the 2010 Geneva Motor Show by a firm affiliated with Erwin Leo Himmel.
-However, the planned production never materialised.
+The brand saw another attempt at a revival in the automotive sector, presenting a new model, the Hispano-Suiza V10 Supercharged, at the 2010 Geneva Motor Show, through a firm affiliated with designer Erwin Leo Himmel.
+Designed by Oliver Boulay, the concept car was based on the Audi R8 5.2 and featured a V10 engine tuned by Motoren Technik Mayer (MTM).
+It was expected to be priced at around EUR700,000, however the planned production never materialised.

-Another attempt at a revival of the Hispano-Suiza automotive brand occurred at the 2019 Geneva Motor Show with the debut of the Hispano-Suiza Carmen, an all-electric sports car.
-This car was presented by the company Hispano Suiza Cars associated with the Peralada Group owned by the Suqué Mateu family, descendants of one of Hispano-Suiza's original founders, Damián Mateu.
+The official revival of the Hispano-Suiza brand occurred at the 2019 Geneva Motor Show with the debut of the Carmen, an all-electric supercar.
+This car was presented by the company Hispano Suiza Cars that is associated with the Peralada Group owned by the Suqué Mateu family, descendants of one of Hispano-Suiza's original founders, Damián Mateu.
 The car's design was influenced by the 1938 Hispano-Suiza H6B Dubonnet Xenia.